clvrv/GNM/superconducting-train/README.md

 ### Construction of the maglev train

+**1. Base Preparation:**
-1. Cut a rectangular wood panel as a base of the maglev train.
+* Cut a rectangular wooden panel as the base for the maglev train.

 ![IMG_6941](https://github.com/user-attachments/assets/9d4fdb31-040f-468e-ac9d-3dbf54e74766)

+**2. Metal Sheet Preparation:**
-2. Cut the magnetic sheet metal into a rectangle; as well as four stripes.
+* Cut the magnetic sheet metal into a rectangle and four strips.

 ![IMG_6986](https://github.com/user-attachments/assets/42d6be4d-ad68-433c-a91e-badd9e70779f)

+**3. Drilling and Screwing:**
-3. Drill four holes into each corner of the metal rectangle, as well as in each side of the stripes.
-Then countersink a screw with a countersunk head drill.
+* Drill four holes into each corner of the metal rectangle, as well as in each side of the stripes.
+* Then countersink a screw with a countersunk head drill.
-4. Screw the four metal strips to the wood using flat-head screws.
+* Screw the four metal strips to the wood using flat-head screws.

+**4. Laser Cutting:**
-5. Laser-cut the shape of the magnetic track out of wood.
+* Laser-cut the shape of the magnetic track out of wood.
 Use this as a template to create the track with the magnets. _The file for the laser cutter is attached._
 ![IMG_6971](https://github.com/user-attachments/assets/66163316-3f0e-40ac-a8e3-ef92684e0917)

+**5. Magnet Arrangement:**
-6. Since the sheet is magnetic, neodymium magnets will adhere to it.
+* Since the sheet is magnetic, neodymium magnets will adhere to it.
 These magnets are arranged in groups of three, oriented as either North-South-North or South-North-South.
 They should be aligned consistently along the curve.
 In the inner circle, all magnets are oriented with their south poles facing inward.
 In the middle circle, the magnets face north, and in the outer circle, they face south again.

 <p align="center">
   <a href="https://github.com/user-attachments/assets/8fa15370-8f8c-4414-92c3-0c9ab344120e" target="_blank">